 - The willingness of each parent to foster a healthy co-parenting relationship.

 There are many other factors and details that can impact a judge’s decision in these matters.
-Our dedicated team of attorneys has over 20 years of combined experience at our disposal to help you with your child custody case.
+Our dedicated team of attorneys has 25 years of combined experience at our disposal to help you with your child custody case.
 We can answer any questions you might have about Virginia’s laws and how they may affect your plans to move.

 In the event you do relocate with your child, how long must you live in your new home for court jurisdiction to be established?
 That answer can be complicated.
 The Uniform Child Custody and Jurisdiction Enforcement Act (UCCJEA) was enacted to create a set of rules for all states to follow in situations like this.